V-Sekai/TOOL_model_explorer/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 > :warning: **Warning**: This tool uses a custom fork of Godot for 4.3 FBX import.
-Please check the releases section for more details.
-[Releases Section](https://github.com/V-Sekai/TOOL_model_explorer/releases)
+Please check the releases section for more details. [groups-4.x](https://github.com/V-Sekai/godot)

 V-Sekai Model Explorer is a comprehensive 3D model viewer, designed with the powerful Godot 4 engine.
 It's an excellent tool for anyone interested in exploring the intricacies of 3D models.